TomLiDev/mildew-detector/README.md

 I tried several different learning rates based on research.
 Higher learning rates above the default of 0.1 did give greater accuracy than 0.5, but often failed to 'hold' this accuracy and would deteriorate in later epochs.

 I then reduced the learning rate to 0.001.
-This version took several epochs to develop accuracy, but did again seemed to struggle and fluctuated between 0.8 and 0.85 accuracy, without improving beyond this.
+This version took several epochs to develop accuracy, but did again seemed to struggle and fluctuated between 0.8 and 0.85 accuracy, without improving beyond this (image below).
 I increased the dropout rate to see if the effect of 'dropping' neurons through the fitting process would help get the models beyond this local maximum but this gave mixed results.

 ![Version 3 Training with Learning Rate of 0.001](documentation/v3_lr_0.001.PNG)